CRC Exam Overview

 Exam results packets are mailed via U.S. Postal Service approximately four weeks after the last date in the testing window.
 Please note that examination results cannot be released over the phone or by electronic communication.

-An applicant who applies under Category G will be required to submit their official transcript reflecting the granting of their Master's degree in Rehabilitation Counseling before CRCC is able to release the examination results packet and officially award the CRC certification to candidates who obtained a passing score on the examination.
-This transcript must also reflect the successful completion of a 600-hour internship in rehabilitation counseling.
+An applicant who applies under Category G will be required to submit their official transcript reflecting the granting of their Master's degree in Rehabilitation Counseling or Clinical Rehabilitation Counseling before CRCC is able to release the examination results packet and officially award the CRC certification to candidates who obtained a passing score on the examination.
+The transcript must also reflect the successful completion of a 600-hour internship in rehabilitation counseling.